zhouyl/flowblade/docs/components/forms/floating-select.md

 | `invalid` | `boolean` | `false` | Invalid state |

 FloatingSelect also supports all common style props for flexible styling.

+### Style Props

+FloatingSelect supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples